Greenhithe, Kent: Ingress Abbey

+The Cameroon singer Irene Mayor lives in The Abbey.

 Economy

 Greenhithe's economy no longer depends on river trade, this having been replaced by the M25 motorway, the new High Speed 1 Ebbsfleet International station and the Bluewater complex.
 The whole area is being redeveloped as part of the Thames Gateway regeneration.
 Its proponent councils and government sponsors thus aim to attract more affluence and income generation, particularly through the interaction with the enormous shopping complex.
 This is reflected in increased property valuations, and slightly higher spending than in 20th century overspill estates which tended to line the estuary.

 Its high street is less significant a destination than Bluewater, which is supplemented by a supermarket in the village.
 Greenhithe railway station aside, there is little in the area apart from housing.
 The Thames Gateway project has seen expansion of residential neighbourhoods of the village such as Ingress Park and Waterstone Park, as well as of industrial and business estates that almost completely surround the former large hamlet.